dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 module.exports = Encore.getWebpackConfig();
 ```

-Let's create a SCSS and Javascript file in our assets directory to be used in the configuration above, they can be left empty for now.
+Let's create an SCSS and Javascript file in our assets directory to be used in the configuration above, they can be left empty for now.
 We will populate them further in the tutorial.

 * `assets/js/main.js`
 * `assets/css/global.scss`